IBM/model-evaluation-workbench/README.md

-# Cognitive Model Evaluation

-Cognitive models are branching out across numerous fields, and to evaluate these models is always a little challenge when you have multiple models in front of you to choose from.
-This code pattern details about the Watson Model Evaluation Workbench which provides user a platform to configure, execute and test user's cognitive model for tools supported Watson cognitive services, prepare performance evaluation data and calculate performance statistics such as confusion matrix and ROC curve.
+# Work in progress

+# Machine learning Models' performance evaluation

+What are machine learning models?
+Machine learning models are algorithms that are trained for a particular set of data.
+E.g. y = mx + c is an algorithm, whereas y = 2x + 3 is a model.
+You provide input to a model and it gives a response.

+In machine learning world numerous models are being created for achieving a specific task.
+With so many models available, how can one decide which model to use?
+Which model is performing better?
+What are the various performance parameters for different models?
+This code pattern shows you a way to compare Watson Cognitive services models so as to decide which model performs better for a particular set of data.
+It provides user a platform to configure models, provide input data, execute and prepare performance evaluation statistics such as [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) and [ROC curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).

-By the end of this code pattern reading, one will be able to:
+After going through this code pattern, you should be able to:
+- Create and deploy Watson services models
-- To compare different Watson cognitive service models and selecting the threshold and best-performing machine learning model.
+- Configure model evaluation workbench to compare specific models and provide and test data.
-- Configure Watson cognitive service access details in workbench and input model test data to workbench for service performance evaluation.

-Workbench executes supported Watson cognitive services with their input model’s test data, prepare performance evaluation data, calculates performance statistics and påresent user with the following recommendations, curve and summary statistics:
+- Understand model evaluation parameters and know which model best suits your needs.

 ## Architecture
 ![](Images/Reference_Architecture.png)

+1. User launches the application.
-1. User uses the client device(mobile, tablets, etc.,) to access the application.
+2. Cloud authenticates the request and redirects it to the application.
-2. Client Invokes the URL.
-3. Parse Input test data.
+3. Parses input data provided for evaluating the models.
-4. Invoke adapter which calls the Cognitive service models(Natural Language Classifier, Natural Language Understanding, etc.,)
+4. Invokes adapter which calls cognitive services like Natural Language Classifier, Natural Language Understanding, etc.
-5. Parse the Cognitive model service configuration.
+5. Parses the cognitive model services configuration.
-6. Connect to Cognitive model services.
+6. Connects to cognitive services.
-7. Gets response from Cognitive services.
+7. Gets response from cognitive services.
-8. Compares the expected result with cognitive model results and do performance evaluation.
+8. Compares the expected result with actual result and does performance evaluation.
+9. Performance results are sent back to client devices
-9. Performance analysis is shown on UI
+10. Performance analysis is shown on UI
-10. User consumes the performance analysis results.

 ## Included Components
-* [Java Liberty Run Time](https://console.bluemix.net/docs/runtimes/liberty/index.html#liberty_runtime) - Develop, deploy, and scale Java web apps with ease.
+* [Java Liberty Runtime](https://console.bluemix.net/docs/runtimes/liberty/index.html#liberty_runtime) - Develop, deploy, and scale Java web apps with ease.
 IBM WebSphere Liberty Profile is a highly composable, ultra-fast, ultra-light profile of IBM WebSphere Application Server designed for the cloud.
 * [Natural Language Classifier](https://console.bluemix.net/catalog/services/natural-language-classifier) - The Natural Language Classifier service applies cognitive computing techniques to return the best matching classes for a sentence or phrase.
 * [Natural Language Understanding](https://console.bluemix.net/catalog/services/natural-language-understanding)- Analyze text to extract meta-data from content such as concepts, entities, keywords, categories, sentiment, emotion, relations, semantic roles.
 * [Watson Assistant](https://console.bluemix.net/catalog/services/watson-assistant-formerly-conversation) - Adds natural language interface to your application to automate interactions with your end users.
 Common applications include virtual agents and chat bots that can integrate and communicate on any channel or device.

 ## Featured Technologies